YouTube TV provides access to a number of premium network add-ons, many of which can be subscribed to without signing up to the base plan.

 How much is YouTube TV monthly?

-While a subscription currently costs a minimum of $64.99 per month, it is worth being aware that the base price may increase in the future.
-YouTube TV has encountered multiple price increases since launch with the most recent arriving in June 2020 and increasing the cost by $15 per month.
-YouTube TV does not lock in prices, so even though a consumer signs up today at the current price, there are no guarantees the monthly cost will be the same next month or in six months from now.
+While a subscription currently costs a minimum of $72.99 per month, it is worth being aware that the base price may increase in the future.
+YouTube TV has encountered multiple price increases since launch with the most recent arriving in March 2023 and increasing the cost by $8 per month.
+YouTube TV does not lock prices in, so even though a consumer signs up today at the current price, there are no guarantees the monthly cost will be the same next month or in six months from now.

 What channels do you get with YouTube TV?